ewels/tower-action/README.md

 Pipeline config profiles to use (eg. `-profile test`).
 Should be a JSON array of strings, quoted as a string in your GitHub Actions workflow.
 See example usage above for an example.

 Default: An empty JSON array (`[]`).

+## Credits

+This GitHub Action was written by Phil Ewels ([@ewels](https://github.com/ewels)), with help from and based on earlier work by Gisela Gabernet ([@ggabernet](https://github.com/ggabernet)).

+## Citation

+If you use `nf-core/tower-action` in your work, please cite the `nf-core` publication as follows:

+> **The nf-core framework for community-curated bioinformatics pipelines.**
+>
+> Philip Ewels, Alexander Peltzer, Sven Fillinger, Harshil Patel, Johannes Alneberg, Andreas Wilm, Maxime Ulysse Garcia, Paolo Di Tommaso & Sven Nahnsen.
+>
+> _Nat Biotechnol._ 2020 Feb 13. doi: [10.1038/s41587-020-0439-x](https://dx.doi.org/10.1038/s41587-020-0439-x).